vatlab/vat-docs/content/Applications/Association/joint_conditional/aggre/_index.md

 ### 1. Introduction

 This is implementation of the fixed threshold aggregation methods for disease and quantitative traits.
-Originally described in (Morris and Zeggni, 2010) and known as Gene- or Region-based Analysis of Variants of Intermediate and Low frequency (GRANVIL), the *Aggregation* method for rare variants codes observed genotype of a genetic region the count of minor alleles: <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> $$X = \sum\_i^N X\_i$$
+Originally described in (Morris and Zeggni, 2010) and known as Gene- or Region-based Analysis of Variants of Intermediate and Low frequency (GRANVIL), the *Aggregation* method for rare variants codes observed genotype of a genetic region the count of minor alleles:  $$X = \sum\_i^N X\_i$$

-Our program implements the aggregation methods in a logistic regression framework for disease traits analysis (case control data) as `BurdenBt` method, and a linear regression framework for quantitative traits analysis as `BurdenQt` method. \\(p\\) value for aggregation method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
+Our program implements the aggregation methods in a logistic regression framework for disease traits analysis (case control data) as `BurdenBt` method, and a linear regression framework for quantitative traits analysis as `BurdenQt` method. $p$ value for aggregation method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
 One could incorporate a number of phenotype covariates in collapsing tests and evaluate the significance of the genetics component.